Teradata Development – Keep it simple, stupid!

 The required skill set of Teradata data warehouse developers is often reduced to the knowledge of SQL (and probably some ETL-Tool).

 A simplified development chain (or however you would like to call it) usually looks like this:

 Business Analyst -> Technical Analyst -> Developer

-Unfortunately, as development skills are very limited, many developers tend to create one huge SQL statement out of each mapping, without considering, for example, redundancy.
+Unfortunately, as development skills are minimal, many developers tend to create one huge SQL statement out of each mapping without considering, for example, redundancy.
 I have seen developers blindly copying the same code over and over again.

-While this may seem tempting from a maintenance point of view, this approach is far away from producing high-performance SQL, most times resulting in wrong, redundant code and at the end even additional maintenance overhead.
+While this may seem tempting from a maintenance point of view, this approach is far from producing high-performance SQL, often resulting in wrong, redundant code and, in the end, even additional maintenance overhead.

 As we all know, the Teradata optimizer’s task is to create the execution plan from the submitted SQL query.
-Although the optimizer becomes better with each new release of Teradata (at least I hope so), we have to keep in mind how Teradata decomposes each SQL statement into a sequence of 2-table (2-spool) joins.
+Although the optimizer becomes better with each new release of Teradata (at least, I hope so), we have to remember how Teradata decomposes each SQL statement into a sequence of 2-table (2-spool) joins.

 While the join of 3 tables allows for 3*2*1 = 6 different possibilities of consecutive 2-table joins, we already have more than 3 million possible 2-table joins (10*9*8*7*6*5*4*3*2*1) in case we have to join ten tables together!

 As you can imagine, there is plenty of risk for the optimizer to get things wrong.

 The chance of ending up with a good execution plan decreases rapidly with the number of joins!